devops-champ/observability-project/README.md

 ![honeycomb.io](images/honeycomb.png)

-## Adding Autoamtic Instrumentation in Honeycomb
+## Adding Automatic Instrumentation in Honeycomb

 Let's get started with instrumenting honeycomb.io with the backend-flask to collect traces automatically.